| Home | Mission | Events | Membership | History |

 pattern welded sax blade

-Later in the Viking era, pattern welding was no longer needed because the iron making process became better controlled, resulting in the availability of better iron.
-Smelting operations created good, homogenous steel with the required properties for a sword blade.
-However, pattern welding continued to be used for sword blades until near the end of the Viking age.
+Yet, even though pattern welding was no longer needed, the process continued to be used for sword blades until near the end of the Viking age.
 Some Viking warriors seemed to prefer them, perhaps for their beauty, or their prestige.

 The reproduction blade shown to the right shows the appearance of a blade made out of monosteel, a single type of steel.
 The blade has been polished with stones and abrasives using techniques and materials known to have been used during the Viking age.
 Since very few sword blades survive from the Viking age with even a trace of their original finish, we can only speculate on the appearance of the surface of Viking sword blades when they were new.
 This reproduction blade represents a very good guess.